 Present day Lavenham could have been built for a film set.
 It is a tourist hot spot with people coming from all over the world and sometimes it is easy to lose sight of the significance and history of it all.
 We advise you to try to see past the hubbub and drink in the charm.

 Lavenham’s Guildhall in the market square is one of the most impressive buildings in the whole village.
 Initially built (in 1529) as a religious meeting place for wealthy Catholic merchants, it has served as a prison, workhouse, pub, chapel and a social club for American Airmen in WWII.

 Now housing an impressive museum, the Guildhall tells the story of Lavenham, often in the words or via the deeds of its own citizens.

 Little Hall, one of the oldest buildings in Lavenham is also now a museum.
 The Swan Inn is stunning, inside and out.
 And The Crooked House appears to match the incline of the hill it is built on rather than being level.
 You will see what we mean!

-De Vere House, now offering accommodation, is a well-photographed building in the village.
+De Vere House, is a well-photographed building in the village.
 Its modern claim to fame is that it was used as ‘Godrick’s Hollow’ – the place where Harry Potter’s parents met an untimely end in the film The Deathly Hallows.